 At the hospitals, students will observe the daily responsibilities of radiation therapists, as well as patient care and the operation of treatment machines.
 To become enrolled in the radiation therapy program students must be selected by the Radiation Therapy Committee.
 Upon Completion of the program, students will be eligible to apply to take the ARRT certification exam for radiation therapy.

-The deadline for the undergraduate radiation therapy program application is January 1st of each year for program participation starting the following fall semester.
-The deadline for the post-baccalaureate certificate in radiation therapy is April 1st.
 To become enrolled in the radiation therapy program, applicants must be selected by the Radiation Science Committee.
 Applicants should be aware that the selection process requires an additional clinical shadow, math assessment, and writing sample.
 This process will take place during the spring semester of each year for the classes which begin the following fall semester.

 Accepted students will complete more than 1300 hours of direct patient care.
 After students have successfully completed two academic years and have been selected for one of the clinical slots, the radiation therapy program will last for two full academic years (21 months), including an unpaid 40 hour per week summer practicum between the first and second clinical year.
 Graduates of the program may seek employment right after graduation and will be eligible to apply to sit for the ARRT Registry Exam.